 Welcome to the world of homeschooling, where an average day is as varied as the families who homeschool.
-Your day or week will not look exactly like anyone else’s.
+We each have very different scheduling and planning personalities, which means that your average homeschool day or week will not look exactly like anyone else’s.
 That is one of the greatest blessings—and curses—of homeschooling.

 We homeschool because we enjoy both the freedom to teach as we see fit and the flexibility to arrange our days according to our desires.
-But that can also make it difficult to know where to start, as it is hard to find a template to follow when considering a homeschool day.
+But that can also make it difficult to know where to start in building a schedule, as it is hard to find a template to follow when considering an average homeschool day.
 Fortunately, there are ways to build a good foundation.

 Routine of Life